 It is very curious, this process of how biographers choose their subjects, and it is still a mystery to me.
 Perhaps it is a sort of instinctive recognition, that something in this as yet scarcely known other person - their character, profession, fate or circumstance - triggers an almost visceral response.
-That, at least, is what happened to me.9
+That, at least, is what happened to me. xii manage to graduate and move into respectable professions, untroubled by an obsession with a long-dead playwright.
+Perhaps we shall never account fully for such literary hauntings.
+Through chance or fate we meet someone who exists as text, in historical tracings, fall a little in love, and the biographical contract is entered into.

 Schindler encountered Dorothea at an exhibition at the Natural History Museum in London.
 Thousands of other people must have seen the same material and then just continued with their lives, without feeling compelled to respond by embarking upon a work of biography.
-Similarly, many students who complete a degree in English Literature manage to graduate and move into respectable professions, untroubled by an obsession with a long-dead playwright.
+Similarly, many students who complete a degree in English Literature